SideQuestApp/sidequest-api/README.md

 * run the following command `./init.sh` -> this script will setup up everything (it should work; i couldn't test it because the project was already set it up on my machine manually)
 * if everything went well `python manage.py runserver` will run the project

-## Also I included flake8 as a hood in .git/hooks, so code can't be commited if it doesn't follow flake8. good luck 😈
+## Also I included flake8 as a hook in .git/hooks, so code can't be commited if it doesn't follow flake8. good luck 😈

 ### Have fun!!!!